Community organizers share struggles and successes in reducing gas-powered leafblower noise

 Jamie Banks (04:07):

 Yes, yes.
-To remove snow from roofs and even dustings of snow and so forth.
-And so we went to town meetings, our group was approved.
+To remove snow from roofs and even dustings of snow, and so forth.
+And so we went to town meetings.
+Our group was approved.
 We formed the Lincoln Lake Lower study group and eventually became a subcommittee of the conservation commission in later years.

 Jamie Banks (04:25):